describo/crate-builder-component/README.md

     over the top of the component when you first start the download to when the crate is ready to be used, listen for this event to cancel the indicator.
 -   `error`: If the component fails to load the crate it will emit an error message with more information.
 You should listen for this event and handle it accordingly in your application.
+It emits an object with one property, `errors` which is an array of errors found in the crate.
 -   `@save:crate`: whenever the crate changes internally, this event will be emitted with the full crate for your app to save or handle in some way
 -   `@save:crate:template`: this event emits the current crate as a template with a name.
 This is so